letuananh/puchikarui/README.md

 - Working with simple use cases is simple (e.g. just create a new DB object with `db = Database('file.db')` and start working)
 - Database can be loaded into memory before querying for boosting up performance
 - connections and cursors can be created, used, and closed automatically or manually
 - Flexible execution context management (single or multiple cursors)
+- Use up-to-date database best practices (using parameters to prevent SQL injection, optimize settings for buck insert, et cetera)
 - Defining database schemas is simple

 ## Meaning